kyzentun/sm_font_helper/README.md

 you don't even have to move your songs back, you can just put the name of the folder in the AdditionalSongFolders preference in Preferences.ini.

+Also, practically any mistake in the font causes Stepmania to crash out with a message in the log.
+This is why you need your load time as short as possible.

 fontini.txt has an explanation of the structure of a font.